germanstare/germanstare/README.md

-yo i get mad very easily  hi im xal 19 uh cis guy idk what else to say
+yo i get mad very easily  hi im xal 19 uh cis guy idk what else to say some of my friends use she on me so idc
 ![](https://files.catbox.moe/zgnpa2.png)